mattischrome/blogischrome/_posts/2015-12-31-favourite-albums-of-2015.markdown

 date: "2015-12-31"
 title: "My Favourite Albums of 2015"
 categories: Music
-tags: [Album Digest, Music, Blur, Harry Gregson-Williams, Sleater-Kinney, Chvrches, Battles, Susanne Sundfør, New Order, Joanna Newsom, Holly Herndon, Grimes]
+tags: [Album Digest, Music, Blur, Harry Gregson-Williams, Sleater-Kinney, Chvrches, Battles, Susanne Sundfør, New Order, Joanna Newsom, Holly Herndon, Grimes, Fifteen]
 ---

 Given that I gave up on writing album digests for a bit this year, I thought I would at least do a proper top ten list of my favourite albums.
 There are quite a few albums that I did not have room for and I might try to revisit those later.
 In the mean time, let's crack on.
 (To save time, I have in some instances pasted my original review from the appropriate album digest.)